ericpan64/ericpan64.github.io/app/static/writing/essays/2025-6_FancyRugEffect.md

 - Aspiring healthtech entrepreneurs that have never worked in healthcare (myself included): fighting in a space where ideals need to survive broken and much less forgiving realities

--
+- ...

 ## Bridging the Ideal and the Real
 - There's a false dichotomy between abstract thinking and practicality: the challenge isn't choosing between these, rather it's bridging these worlds and prioritizing the right ones
 - Whether it's in fancy rug territory or not, the best ideas meet people wherever they are
   - By default it's reality, though maybe it doesn't have to be (yet it'll take a lot of reason to convince me otherwise).
 The truth will be somewhere in the middle, and most likely various combinations as human-computer interaction advances
 - It takes courage to scale the ivory tower, and it takes even more courage to leave.
-Yet growth happens
+Yet growth happens admist uncertainty.
+And facing reality is facing the truth: someone always has it better, and someone always has it worse
 -